For Learn to Nordic Walk Courses

-Please arrive 10 minutes before the start of the session.
+Please arrive at least 10 minutes before the start of the session.

 Please return your completed PARQ form with Covid-19 Acknowledgement and Waiver by email or post – Physical Activity Readiness Questionnaire.
 Everyone must complete one, new or returning client.
 I will carry these with me.

 Please arrive at least 10 minutes before the session